asif256000/boolean_cellcycle_analysis/NOTES.md

 2. Cycle detection and counting for cell states
 3. Look up ARC Registration
 4. Read Mammal Paper for Async Update scheme rules

+## Iteration 14: Async Update

+Options for Async Update:

+- Option 1: Async update all nodes one by one in random order every pass.
+Result might vary from one execution to another, but it is guaranteed to affect all nodes for every pass.
+- Option 2: Async update all nodes one by one in a specific pre-determined order.
+- Option 3: Async update any randomly chosen node every time.
+This approach might not affect all the nodes equally every time and the result can be different for every execution.

+Option 1 is selected after discussion.